Our Guide to Christmas in London

 There are so many Christmas markets throughout London that we can’t pick just one to recommend.
 Wherever you are in the city, there’ll be one close by, offering all kinds of delicious food and hot drinks, and handmade crafts, decorations and gifts.
 Some of the ones we love include the Borough Market, Covent Garden, Southbank and Greenwich.

-And while you’re visiting, why not enjoy a delicious cream tea for two at Harrods Terrace, to warm up with a pot of tea after a day of Christmas shopping?
+And while you’re visiting, why not enjoy a delicious cream tea for two at Harrods Terrace or Fortnum & Mason Champagne Afternoon Tea for Two in The Diamond Jubilee Tea Salon, to warm up with a pot of tea after a day of Christmas shopping?

 See the Trafalgar Square Christmas Tree